 The law states that a customer must be at least 21 years of age to purchase alcohol.
-There is no legal requirement that a customer show identification, but the best way to verify the customer's age is to request picture identification.

 Types of Acceptable ID

 The acceptable types of identification for determining age include:

 - Valid driver's license issued by any state or Washington, DC

 - U.S. passport

 - Foreign government visa